Updated: Oct 7

 Changing jobs can be stressful and it's takes some getting used to.
 People who have had the experience of resigning, negotiating their salary etc. are better placed to do so again.
 Never be put off by candidates who have never moved, but understand that they will need some extra guidance and support if they are to bite the bullet and leave their current employer.

-4: They are overly focused on the financial package
+4: The candidate is overly focused on the financial package

 It is clear that the financial package on offer is of real importance in the recruitment process.
 People, in my experience, seldom change employers for a lower remuneration package (though some wise owls do!).
 However, it is relatively easy to spot candidates who are preoccupied by the remuneration package on offer.
 You’ll spot this in the questions they have for you.
 At interview, if the candidate takes their opportunity to ask questions and more than 1 of these is about the salary and benefits package, you have a red flag.
 Perfectly reasonable to enquire further into these details at offer stage, but beforehand it betrays the wrong focus on the part of the candidate.